stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 return new DefaultImageData(new Extents(size), components, layout, 0, levels, Bufferable.of(data));
 ```

-For the default case of an image that already contains an alpha channel the image data array is wrapped by a new factory method:
+The bufferable object for the image data buffer is a wrapper for the underlying array:

 ```java
 static Bufferable of(byte[] bytes) {